Thomas Arne: Musical talent career

-Arne was a Freemason and active in the organization, which has long been centred in the Covent Garden area of London, where Arne lived for many years.
+Arne was a Freemason and active in the organisation, which has long been centred in the Covent Garden area of London, where Arne lived for many years.
 Like Mozart, who also lived in the 1700s, Arne lived before the Catholic hierarchy had banned membership in the Lodges in all countries.

-On 15 March 1737, Arne married singer Cecilia Young, whose sister, Isabella, was the wife of John Frederick Lampe.
-During this period Arne's operas and masques became increasingly popular, and he received the patronage of Frederick, Prince of Wales, at whose country home, Cliveden, the Masque of Alfred, featuring "Rule Britannia", was debuted in 1740.
+On 15 March 1737 Arne married the singer Cecilia Young, whose sister, Isabella, was the wife of John Frederick Lampe.
+During this period Arne's operas and masques became increasingly popular, and he received the patronage of Frederick, Prince of Wales, at whose country house, Cliveden, the Masque of Alfred, featuring "Rule Britannia", was debuted in 1740.

-In 1741, Arne filed a complaint in Chancery pertaining to a breach of musical copyright and claimed that some of his theatrical songs had been printed and sold by Henry Roberts and John Johnson, the London booksellers and music distributors.
+In 1741 Arne filed a complaint in the Court of Chancery pertaining to a breach of musical copyright and claimed that some of his theatrical songs had been printed and sold by Henry Roberts and John Johnson, the London booksellers and music distributors.
 The matter was settled out of court.
 Arne was one of the first composers to have appealed to the law over copyright issues.

 In 1742 Arne went with his wife to Dublin, where he remained two years and produced his oratorio The Death of Abel, of which only the melody known as the Hymn of Eve survives, and some stage works; he also gave a number of successful concerts.
 Audiences of the day were exacting, and composers had to try to maintain their attention with ever more inventive means.
 An advertisement in a Dublin newspaper for one of Arne's performances read that he "...intend(ed) between the Acts of his Serenatas, Operas, and other Musical Performances, to intermix Comic Interludes... intended to give Relief to that grave Attention, necessary to be kept up in Serious Performances".
 On his return to London in 1744 he was engaged as leader of the band at Drury Lane theatre, and the following year as composer at Vauxhall Gardens.

 In 1750, after an argument with David Garrick, Susannah left Drury Lane for Covent Garden Theatre, and Arne followed.
-In 1755 during another period spent in Dublin, he separated from Cecilia, who, he alleged, was mentally ill.
+In 1755, during another period spent in Dublin, he separated from Cecilia, who, he alleged, was mentally ill.
 He began a relationship with one of his pupils, Charlotte Brent, a soprano and former child prodigy.
 Brent performed in several of Arne's works, including the role of Sally in his 1760 opera Thomas and Sally and Mandane in his 1762 opera Artaxerxes.
 Eventually Brent and Arne went their separate ways and she married a violinist named Thomas Pinto in 1766.